alanrogers/legofit/src/README.md

     mixFrac free  mN=0.02           # Neanderthal admixture into y

-The "mixFrac" command declares a "mixture fraction"--the fraction of a some population that derives from introgression.
-As above, it could have been fixed, gaussian, or constrained.
+The "mixFrac" command declares a "mixture fraction"---the fraction of a some population that derives from introgression.
+As above, it could have been fixed, Gaussian, or constrained.

 The next few lines of the input file declare the segments of the population network.
 The first of these is

     segment x     t=zero   twoN=one    samples=1  # Africa

-Here, "x" is the name of the segment, zero is the time at which it ends, and one is the population size.
+Here, "x" is the name of the segment, "zero" is the time at which it ends, and "one" is the population size.
 Note that "zero" and "one" are variables that we declared above.
 The "samples=1" phrase says that there is a genetic sample from the end of this segment.
 In other words, the date of the sample is "t=zero".
 If the segment has no